PhucNDA/OpenVO/README.md

 ## Features :mega:
-* State-of-the-art performance of Open-Vocabulary Instance Segmentation on ScanNet200, S3DIS, and Replica.
+* State-of-the-art performance on metric-scale zero-shot visual odometry!
-* Support Open-Vocabulary queries: affordances, materials, color, shape, etc.
-* Reproducibility code for ScanNet200, Replica, S3DIS, ArkitScenes and Scannet++ datasets!
-* 2D segmenter: Support RAM++, Grounding DINO, SAM, YOLO-World!
-* 3D segmenter: Support ISBNet!
+* Support KITTI, nuScenes, Argoverse2 and many MORE!
-* Demo application for scene visualization
+* Reproducibility code for the community!

 ## Installation guide :hammer: